Customs and immigration

 Arriving from an international destination

-If you’re arriving at Pearson on an international flight, you can use a primary inspection kiosk (PIK) to confirm your identity and submit your customs declaration.
+If you’re arriving at Pearson on an international flight, you can use a primary inspection kiosk (PIK) or eGate to confirm your identity and submit your customs declaration.
 Up to five travellers living in the same country can use a kiosk together.

 How to use the PIK